ISUgenomics/bioinformatics-workbook/Appendix/Unix/unix-basics-1.md

 ```

-# Counting, Sorting and Redirecting output
+# Counting, Sorting and Redirecting Output
 ---

 Up to this point we have learned individual commands that give you roughly the same kind of ability as you would using your mouse in in IOS or Windows operating systems.
 From this point forward however, you will start to understand the power of being able to combine commands on the command line to execute more complex tasks and save time.